ricardojoserf/MemorySnitcher/README.md

 <br>

-## ntdll.dll and NtReadVirtualMemory for API resolution
+## NtReadVirtualMemory for API resolution

 To use dynamic API resolution, I created functions mimicking *GetModuleHandle* and *GetProcAddress*. *GetModuleHandle* returns the address of a loaded DLL given the library name (*LoadLibrary* works too, but I would only use it if the DLL is not already loaded in the process) and *GetProcAddress* returns the address of a function given the DLL address and the function name.